michaverhagen/semi-website/_use_cases/banking-and-finance-II.html.md

 ## The solution

-Weaviate can be used to analyze transactions, add metadata to flag transaction types and
+Weaviate can analyze transactions, add metadata to flag transaction types and discover if they are correctly handled, if the appropriate metadata has been captured and show if any rule breaches or suspicious activity has been detected

 ## Request a demo BUTTON